This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Tell friends and family that you plan to quit.
 Explain that you may have withdrawal symptoms when you try to quit.
 Ask them to support you.
 They may be able to encourage you and help reduce your stress to make it easier for you to quit.

 - Remove all tobacco and nicotine products from your home, car, and workplace.
-Also, remove anything else that will tempt you to smoke, such as lighters, matches, or ash trays.
+Also, remove anything else that will tempt you to smoke, such as lighters, matches, or ashtrays.
+Clean your car, home, and places at work that smell like smoke.
+The smell of smoke can trigger a craving.

 Tools to help you stop smoking:

-- Nicotine replacement therapy (NRT) such as nicotine patches, gum, or lozenges may help reduce your nicotine cravings and other withdrawal symptoms.
+- Nicotine replacement therapy (NRT) such as nicotine patches, gum, or lozenges may help reduce your nicotine cravings.
 You may get these without a doctor's order.
+Do not use e-cigarettes or smokeless tobacco in place of cigarettes or to help you quit.
+They still contain nicotine.

 Manage your cravings: